-He had a great deal of trouble with the matrimonial affairs of the kings of Europe, troubles from questions of divorce or of marriage within prohibited degrees, troubles in arranging suitable (or preventing undesirable) alliances, troubles about proposals of marriage which constantly came at awkward moments imperiling the success of carefully laid trains of policy.
+He had a great deal of trouble with the matrimonial affairs of the kings of Europe, troubles from questions of divorce or of marriage within prohibited degrees, troubles in arranging suitable (or preventing undesirable) alliances, troubles about proposals of marriage which constantly came at awkward moments imperilling the success of carefully laid trains of policy.

 It is curious and not uninstructive to note how very much more lax the Nineteenth Century was in matters matrimonial than the early Thirteenth.
 In Pope Innocent's time, the Church severely vetoed (as incestuous) the marriage of first cousins once removed.
+In the Nineteenth Century such unions were of almost everyday occurrence, particularly among the aboriginal Roman Catholics of

+122 Cardinal Newman's epithet.

-In the Nineteenth Century such unions were of almost everyday occurrence, particularly among the aboriginal Roman Catholics of England; and, in the same century there were no less than four royal marriages of uncles and nieces in a single family-in the case of King Don Fernando VII of Spain and his brothers Don Carlos and Don Francisco: these being in their turn further complicated by the marriage of the children from these unions of Don Fernando VII and Don Francisco.
+England; and, in the same century there were no less than four royal marriages of uncles and nieces in a single family-in the case of King Don Fernando VII of Spain and his brothers Don Carlos and Don Francisco: these being in their turn further complicated by the marriage of the children from these unions of Don Fernando VII and Don Francisco.

 King Philip the August had repudiated his newly-wed Queen, Ingebiorg of Denmark; and it was difficult for the Pope to threaten him with interdict on account of this conduct at one moment, and to rely upon him for assistance in the Crusade at the next.
-King Don Alfonso IX of Leon on the other hand, with but little less pertinacity than King Philip, insisted on marrying his cousin Berengère of Castile.
+King Don Alfonso VIIII of Leon on the other hand, with but little less pertinacity than King Philip, insisted on marrying his cousin Berengère of Castile.
 The Pope found it His duty to unite the French pair, and to separate the Spaniards, conceding however reluctant legitimation to the offspring of the latter union.
-At another time.
-He had to warn the Duke of Brabant that his daughter Marie's marriage with King Otto would not be permitted, and to labor to secure the union of that monarch with Beatrix, the daughter of his rival.
-Again, it was necessary to marry the King of Sicily to a girl, Doña Costanza de Aragon, who could bring a dowry of men-at-arms to save the bridegroom's kingdom from disruption.
-The newly recognized King of Bohemia wished to be rid of his wife, who was no longer the daughter of the elect-emperor.
-Even the King of Aragon, crowned by the Pope Himself, and much trusted, had to be denied when he applied for leave to get rid of his wife.
+At another time, He had to warn the Duke of Brabant that his daughter Marie's marriage with King Otto would not be permitted, and to labour to secure the union of that monarch with Beatrix, the daughter of his rival.
+Again, it was necessary to marry the King of Sicily to a girl, Doña Costanza de